Gorgany

-Gorgany (Ґорґани) is a mountain range in Western Ukraine in Outer Eastern Carpathians, adjacent to Chornohora range.
+Gorgany (Ґорґани) is a mountain range in Outer Eastern Carpathians in Western Ukraine, adjacent to Chornohora range and forming part of the Beskids.
 The highest peak of Gorgany is Syvulia (1,836 m) with the other high peaks including Ihrovyshche, Vysoka (1,804 m), Lopushna (1,772 m) and Grofa.
-The mountains are made of flysch rock, mostly sandstone, which create typical for Gorgany debris fields (local names: gorgan, grekhot).
+The mountains are made of flysch rock, mostly sandstone, which create debris fields (local names: gorgan, grekhit, tsekota) typical for Gorgany.
 They are bordered by the Mizunka River and Vyshkiv Pass in the west and the Prut River and Yablunytsia Pass in the east.